wp-plugins/php-mobile-redirect/readme.txt

 == Description ==
 This plugin easily detects mobile devices and redirects them to the mobile version of your site.
 This plugin also gives you the ability to bypass the mobile redirect based upon a cookie that is set on your mobile site.
 This allows you to redirect mobile users and give the option to "View Full Site."

-To set the cookie simply add the following code to your mobile site:
+To set the cookie simply add the following PHP code to your mobile site:

-<?php
 setcookie("mobile","m", time()+3600, "/");
-?>

 **The mobile redirect bypass cookie is optional, and should only be used to give your users a "View Full Site" option**